Young Americans for Liberty: Activities

+As of 2025, YAL has spent more than $250,000 in West Virginia to oppose vaccine mandates and the elected officials who support such mandates.

+In August 2025, YAL hosted Ron Paul's 90th birthday party, which drew about 1,000 attendees.

 Operation Win at the Door

 In 2018, YAL launched Operation Win at the Door.
 Maloney claimed that the project's goal would be to "build the bench" by electing 250 state legislators by the end of 2022.

+In 2020, YAL accused Bernie Sanders' presidential campaign of stealing its grassroots door-knocking strategy and "Operation Win at the Door" branding to engage with voters.
+As of September 2022, YAL says it has knocked on millions of doors across 40 states to support political candidates.

+Hazlitt Coalition

 YAL's "Hazlitt Coalition," a network of libertarian state legislators around the country, oversaw more than 170 members from nearly 40 states in 2021.
 The coalition filed 25 bills defending people's rights against COVID-19 protocols.

-As of November 2022, there are more than 300 Hazlitt members in the coalition, many of them under the age of 40.
+As of 2022, there are more than 300 Hazlitt members in the coalition, many of them under the age of 40.
 The Hazlitt Coalition doubled in size between 2021 and 2022.
 One of the coalition's policy priorities is COVID-19 vaccine choice, in addition to free speech and gun rights, among others.

+Awards

+In 2023, YAL won a Reed Award for "Best Political Event Production."
+The organization won the same award in 2024 for its Revolution 2023 event.